 The skills gained in this course use a scientific approach to landscape design and regeneration that will assist you in everything from designing your own yard to helping design ecovillages, living debt-free, running a consulting firm, starting up your own homestead, or working to create integrative, sustainable communities.
 The PDC's teachings reach from balconies to urban lots, to broad acre farms in every climate on earth.

-This course includes theoretical knowledge from Bill Mollison's Permaculture Design Manual, and hands-on experiential knowledge from myself, Jenine Kozey, at my 22 acre permaculture farm in Southern Saskatchewan with my wonderful husband, four boys, chickens and a smattering of feral cats.
+This course includes theoretical knowledge from Bill Mollison's Permaculture Design Manual, and hands-on experiential knowledge from myself, Jenine Kozey.
+I live on a 22 acre permaculture farm in Southern Saskatchewan with my wonderful husband, four boys, chickens and a smattering of feral cats.

 As a physicist, herbalist, instructor, naturalist and hobby farmer, I offer a unique, resourceful approach to permaculture design and its teachings.
 I love to share the mistakes I have made and am not shy to let you know of all the ways that I have not followed permaculture's teachings, even when I knew better, and all the education that came along with these choices.
 I hope that these life lessons will help you feel confident to try even the most crazy of ideas, and never fear having an imperfect outcome - it's all part of the fun of learning!
 I have designed everything from balconies to indoor herb gardens to urban infill lots, established city yards, large animal farms, and small acreages.
 I teach workshops on chicken keeping, knitting, crocheting, edible and medicinal plants of the prairies, preserving food, foraging tours, survival skills, rainwater harvesting, gardening with the moon's cycles, and so much more.